eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 then uncomment the lines dealing with chunks in `webpack.production.config.js`.

 `HtmlWebpackPlugin` will insert the chunks into the HTML it generates.
-However *do not* uncomment the `excludeChunks: ['user']`.
+However *do not* uncomment the `excludeChunks: ['user']` in `HtmlWebpackPlugin`.

 ### Also dynamic loading

-The `user` chunk does not include the Signin screen, and the other user screens should be used often.
+The `user` chunk does not include the Sign in screen, and the other user screens should not be used often.
-There is an argument that perhaps the `user` chunk should be loaded dynamically, only when needed.
+There is some argument that perhaps the `user` chunk should be loaded dynamically.
-However the `user` chunk is small and you can argue the extra complexity of dynamic loading is not worth the small improvement of displaying the first page.
+However the `user` chunk is small and you can argue the extra complexity of dynamic loading is not worth the small improvement in displaying the first page.

 You can enable dynamic loading by:
 - Uncomment `excludeChunks: ['user']` in the webpack config